axdithyaxo/mcp-forensic-toolkit/README.md

 ## Acknowledgments

-* Model Context Protocol
+* The Model Context Protocol (MCP) team and community for creating an innovative standard enabling interoperable AI tool integration.
-* FastMCP Python SDK
+* The FastMCP Python SDK developers for providing a robust and user-friendly framework to build MCP servers.
+* The broader open-source and digital forensics communities for inspiring secure and effective AI-driven investigative tooling.
-* Inspired by secure AI-agent interfacing for infrastructure automation
+* Projects and initiatives focused on secure AI-agent interfacing and infrastructure automation, which shaped the vision behind this toolkit.